NautilusTrader

 strategy_idNoneUnique strategy identifier.

-order_id_tagNoneUnique tag appended to this strategy's order IDs.
+order_id_tagNoneUnique tag appended to this strategy's order IDs; cannot contain a hyphen.

 Order management